 IE Writing I IE Writing II IE Writing III Academic Writing Paragraph Writing: 1.
-Persuasion 2.
-Classification 3.
-Comparison- Contrast Introduction to the Essay: 1.
+Classification 2.
+Comparison- Contrast 3.
+Persuasion Introduction to the Essay: 1.
 Comparison- Contrast 2.
 Analysis APA Style for references and quotations in 2 essays: 1.
 Classification 2.
 Persuasion The Research Essay: 1.
 Creating a bibliography 2.
 Citing references in the APA style

-The purpose of this teacher's guide is outline the different components of the course and to provide guidance in teaching the IE Writing courses.
+The purpose of this teacher's guide is to outline the different components of the course and to provide guidance in teaching the IE Writing courses.
 It is organized into the same categories as the IE Core and Student booklet for ease of classroom use.